GeorgiKeranov/interior-design-theme/README.md

 ## Theme Functionalities

 ### Header
-Header contains three menus - two for desktop and one for mobile.\
+Header contains logo and three menus - two for desktop and one for mobile.\
+Logo can be changed from Admin Panel/Theme Options/Header/Logo.\
-They can be managed from Admin Panel/Appearance/Menus.
+Menus can be managed from Admin Panel/Appearance/Menus.

 ---------------------

 ### Footer
-Footer contains menu, phone number, email, socials and copyright.\
+Footer contains logo, menu, phone number, email, socials and copyright.\
+Logo can be changed from Admin Panel/Theme Options/Footer/Logo.\
 Menu can be managed from Admin Panel/Appearance/Menus.\
-Phone number, email, socials and copyright can be managed from Admin Panel/Theme Options.
+Phone number, email, socials and copyright can be managed from Admin Panel/Theme Options/Footer.

 ---------------------